EMC E1: Styling

 The EA/EB and E1 featured largely identical and innovative styling showing the influence of the Electro-Motive Corporation's new owner General Motors.
 While mechanically they had much in common with previous, experimental EMC locomotives, GM understood the importance of looking new and exciting, not merely being technically innovative.
 This basic "slant nose" style was continued in the subsequent E3, E4, E5 and E6 models, while a more "bulldog nose" style was tried in the E2 and a style somewhere in between was used for the E7, E8 and E9, as well as the freight diesel cab units.
 It could fairly be said that the overall styling influenced passenger locomotives around the world.
 The "shovelnose" styling was modified on later models because the streamlined headlight was found less satisfactory than more common types with vertical lenses, and the elegantly sloped nose had a bad habit of deflecting vehicles up toward the cab in a grade crossing collision.
 More enduring was the paint scheme—E1 number two and her booster #2A were the first locomotives to wear the world-famous Santa Fe "Warbonnet" red and silver colors.
 In fact, these units used stainless steel sides on the car body to better match the road's new stainless passenger cars.
 This decor was not developed by the Santa Fe, but by EMC—or rather, by GM's Art and Color section.

 Numbers and assignments

 Each E1 was initially ordered for and assigned to a particular train.
 The ATSF practice was to give all locomotive units in a set the same number, distinguished by letter.
-The lead unit was designated 'L', but this was not carried on its numberboards.
+The lead unit was designated 'L', but this was not carried on its number boards.
 The second unit was 'A'; subsequent units were 'B', 'C', if present.
-This numbering was part of the railroads' ultimately successful campaign to convince the railroad unions that a multiple-unit diesel locomotive should be considered one locomotive of several parts (and thus needing only one crew) rather than multiple locomotives requiring multiple crews under union agreements.
+This numbering was part of the railroad's ultimately successful campaign to convince the railroad unions that a multiple-unit diesel locomotive should be considered one locomotive of several parts (and thus needing only one crew) rather than multiple locomotives requiring multiple crews under union agreements.